 The bitcoin network isn’t controlled by one central authority.
-Every machine that mines bitcoin and processes transactions makes up a part of the network, and the machines work together.
+Every machine that mines bitcoin and processes transactions make up a part of the network and the machines work together.
 That means that, in theory, one central authority can’t tinker with monetary policy and cause a meltdown – or simply decide to take people’s bitcoins away from them, as the Central European Bank decided to do in Cyprus in early 2013.
 And if some part of the network goes offline for some reason, the money keeps on flowing.

 2. It’s easy to set up

 Conventional banks make you jump through hoops simply to open a bank account.
 However, you can set up a bitcoin address in seconds and with no fees payable.

 Well, kind of.
 Users can hold multiple bitcoin addresses, and they aren’t linked to names, addresses, or other personally identifying information.
 However…

 …bitcoin stores details of every single transaction that ever happened in the network in a huge version of a general ledger, called the blockchain.
 The blockchain tells all.
 If you have a publicly used bitcoin address, anyone can tell how many bitcoins are stored at that address.
 They just don’t know that it’s yours.
 There are measures that people can take to make their activities more opaque on the bitcoin network, though, such as not using the same bitcoin addresses consistently, and not be transferring lots of bitcoin to a single address.